 - Constitutional Monarchy – King Abdullah II of Jordan

 - Visa – Most visitors to Jordan will need to obtain a visa.
-US citizens can get a visa on arrival payable by card or cash.
-If you have plans to go to Petra it’s worth it to get the Jordan Pass which includes your visa and access to all the main tourist sites in Jordan.
+US citizens can get a visa on arrival, payable by card or cash.
+If you have plans to go to Petra, it’s worth getting the Jordan Pass which includes your visa and access to all the main tourist sites in Jordan.

 - Wondering What to Pack for Jordan?
 We got you covered here.

 When is the Best Season to Travel to Jordan?

 High season (March-May, September-November): Because of the intense heat that Jordan sees between June and early September, the best time to visit would be around those.
 March-May and September-November mark the high season in Jordan.
 Temperatures will be lower (but still hot), making any trip more enjoyable.
 However, tourism is high, and you’ll face crowds around the popular sites.